The form validator uses QC rules defined as JSON or YAML data objects to check data, based on Cerberus. In a nutshell:

 Used to specify the list of checks to be performed against the previous visit for the same participant.

-subschema are satisfied by the previous visit record, then the current visit record must satisfy the conditions specified under current
+Each constraint specifies previous and current attributes.
+If conditions specified under the previous subschema are satisfied by the previous visit record, then the current visit record must satisfy the conditions specified under current subschema.

 Each constraint also has optional fields that can be set:

-: If set to True, it will swap the order of operations, evluating the current
+initial_record, error will be thrown if initial_record True and ignore_empty fields are providedswap_order: If set to True, it will swap the order of operations, evluating the current subschema first, then the previous subschemaNOTE: To validate

-instance which will be used to retrieve the previous visit record(s) for the participant.
+temporalrules, the validator should have aDatastoreinstance which will be used to retrieve the previous visit record(s) for the participant.

-The rule definition for temporalrules
+The rule definition for temporalrules should follow the following format:

 {